samjohnson729/CTF-Writeups/DUNE.md

 It worked!
 The hidden message tells us to join the Duke in his private quarters to complete our trianing: `/<redacted>`

-This looks a file path, let's try navigating to `/<redacted>` on the web server.
+This looks like a file path, let's try navigating to `/<redacted>` on the web server.

 ## 5. Web Server Part 2